Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Introduction

 To the best of our knowledge, most existing work on this optimization necessitates conditions such as the twice continuous differentiability or strong smoothness of $f$, or the Lipschitz continuity of gradient $\nabla f$.
 Limited research has been dedicated to addressing this problem in cases where $\nabla f$ is locally Lipschitz or semismooth.
 Therefore, we embark on research within this trajectory, study the $L_q$ norm regularized optimization in a unified way for any $q\in[0,1)$, and develop an efficient numerical algorithm.
 The main contributions are threefold. \begin{itemize} \item[A.] \textit{Optimality conditions under mild assumptions.} Based on the proximal operator of the $L_q$ norm with $q\in[0,1)$, we introduce the concept of a P-stationary point (refer to Definition \ref{p-stationary-point}) of \eqref{rso}.
 This allows us to build the first-order necessary as well as the second-order necessary and sufficient optimality conditions, which enable us to reveal the relationship between a P-stationary point and a local minimizer: a local minimizer is a P-stationary point if $\nabla f$ is locally Lipschitz.
 If we further assume the second-order sufficient condition, a P-stationary point is a unique local minimizer.

-\item[B.] \textit{A novel algorithm having sequence and quadratic convergence.} We integrate the proximal operator and the Newton method to design a proximal semismooth Newton pursuit, dubbed as {\tt PSNP}.
-To be more specific, at each step we first exploit the proximal operator of the $L_q$ norm to render a point with a reduced objective function value.
-Subsequently, its support set determines a subspace on which a semismooth Newton step is performed.
-Therefore, it is capable of ensuring a descent property while enabling rapid convergence, allowing us to prove the whole sequence convergence to a local minimizer in a superlinear or quadratic rate.
+\item[B.] \textit{Two novel algorithms having sequence and quadratic convergence.} We integrate the proximal operator and the Newton method to design two algorithms.
+They are proximal semismooth Newton pursuit ({PSNP}) and proximal conditional semismooth Newton pursuit ({PCSNP}).
+Both of them consist of two steps in each iteration.
+Firstly, we exploit the proximal operator of the $L_q$ norm to render a point $\bw^k$ with a reduced objective function value.
+Subsequently, the support set of $\bw^k$ determines a subspace on which a semismooth Newton step is performed.
+Therefore, both algorithms are capable of ensuring a descent property while enabling rapid convergence, allowing us to prove the whole sequence convergence to a local minimizer at a superlinear or quadratic rate.
+The only difference between {PSNP} and {PCSNP} is whether to perform the Newton step when a condition is met, as outlined in Algorithms \ref{algorithm 1} and \ref{algorithm 2}.

 We summarize the convergence outcomes for different algorithms in Table \ref{tab:com-algs}.
-Notably, our algorithm {\tt PSNP} consistently exhibits the global and sequence convergence under some more relaxed conditions.
+Notably, our algorithms {PSNP} and {PCSNP} consistently exhibit the global and sequence convergence under some more relaxed conditions.
 Specifically, for CS problems, we achieve the best results under $\textcircled{12}$ which is weaker than $\textcircled{1}$ and $\textcircled{2}$.
-For the general problem with $q=0$, both {\tt PSNP} and {\tt NL0R} demonstrate the quadratic convergence rate but {\tt PSNP} benefits from milder conditions due to $\textcircled{7} \Rightarrow \textcircled{12}$.
-For the general problem with $q\in(0,1)$, {\tt HpgSRN} achieves the accumulation point convergence under $\textcircled{6}$, a stronger condition than $\textcircled{8}$ employed by {\tt PSNP}.
+For the general problem with $q=0$, {PSNP}, {PCSNP} and {NL0R} demonstrate the quadratic convergence rate but {PSNP} and {PCSNP} benefits from milder conditions due to $\textcircled{7} \Rightarrow \textcircled{12}$.
+For the general problem with $q\in(0,1)$, {HpgSRN} achieves the accumulation point convergence under $\textcircled{6}$, a stronger condition than $\textcircled{8}$ employed by {PSNP} and {PCSNP}.
 To establish the sequence convergence, it imposes condition $\textcircled{15}$ reliant on the sequence.
-Moreover, as shown in \cite[Theorem 4.9]{wu2022globally}, its most favourable convergence rate is superlinear with an order $3/2$, whereas {\tt PSNP} can converge quadratically.
-To the best of our knowledge, this work marks the first achievement of a quadratic convergence rate of an algorithm for solving problem \eqref{rso} with any $q\in(0,1)$.
+Moreover, as shown in \cite[Theorem 4.9]{wu2022globally}, its most favorable convergence rate is superlinear with order $3/2$, whereas {PSNP} and {PCSNP} can converge quadratically.
+To the best of our knowledge, this work marks the first achievement of a quadratic convergence rate of an algorithm for solving \eqref{rso} for $q\in(0,1)$.